tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-dependabot/overview.md

 # GitHub Dependabot - Overview

-The GitHub Dependabot plugin imports repository vulnerability data from GitHub server into HCL Accelerate.
+The GitHub Dependabot plug-in imports repository vulnerability data from GitHub server into UrbanCode Velocity.
 It scans for existing GitHub integrations and retrieves data only for those particular GitHub repositories .
 The Plugin works on repository level and imports data for entire repository .

 ## Compatibility

 This plug-in requires UrbanCode Velocity version 2.5.0 and later.
-The plugin works on top of GitHub Plugin so at least one GitHub integration should be already there .
+The plug-in works on top of GitHub plug-in so at least one GitHub integration should be already there .

 ## Versions